 Matt didn’t know about the work that veterans centers do when he first came back, and he said this lack of awareness stems partly from the military’s poor cultural assimilation policies.
 He said, “I didn’t know veterans centers existed when I got out of the Army.
 I found them when I got back from Iraq last November.
 And I feel as though if I had known about those things back in 2003, or even in 2008 … I might have been able to make better and more informed decisions for my life,” he said.
 “I could have possibly saved myself from a lot of the combat exposure that I now crave, like anything else that people are addicted to.
 Maybe I could have prevented a lot of it.”

 Despite the problems he’s experienced as a result of his time in the military, Matt still wants to go back.
 “There’s always a desire to return.
 It’s compulsory, and it’s strong, and it’s almost, like, magnetic,” he explained.
 “I could never shake it—I could never shake the urge to go back.”

-He continues to feel a tug from the unique world of the military, similar to the tug he felt back in 2008, when he enlisted with the National Guard.
+He continues to feel a tug from the unique world of the military, similar to the tug he felt back in 2008 when he enlisted in the National Guard.
 “I was really relieved to know that I was getting my uniform and rank back.
 I hated being a civilian,” he said, remembering.
 “I wore the uniform they gave me everywhere.
 It was like having a new toy that you just couldn’t put down.
 That night, I sat in my apartment going over old Army manuals, reviewing drills and tactics and policies.
 [I was a] total Army nerd.
 And it was fantastic.”